StCyr/plugin.video.peertube/README.md

 * This addon doesn't support Webtorrent yet.
 So, it cannot download/share from/to regular PeerTube clients.
 The reason is that it uses the libtorrent python libray which doesn't support it yet (see https://github.com/arvidn/libtorrent/issues/223)
 * The addon doesn't delete the downloaded files atm.
 So, it may fills up your disk
-* Currently, the addon always download the smallest file it can found for any video you want to play.
-So, video quality is mostly low.

 # Requirements